The Emerald Isle is an ancient place rich with history and, unsurprisingly, castles. Here we list our favourite Irish castles—one for each county.

 23. Monaghan – Castle Leslie Estate

-Castle Leslie Estate is situated on over 1,000 acres of beautiful Irish countryside.
+Castle Leslie Estate is situated on over 1,000 acres of the beautiful Irish countryside and is one of the best places for horse riding in Ireland.

 Address: Castle Leslie Estate, Glaslough, Co.
 Monaghan